zifengcheng/zifengcheng.github.io/_pages/about.md

 I have a broad interest in large language models (LLMs) and natural language processing (NLP).
 Currently, I am primarily focusing on the following aspects:
 * Test-time or training-free algorithm for LLMs

-* Attack and Defense of LLMs
+* Attack and Defense of LLMs, mainly including model extraction attacks and watermarking

 * Downstream task adaptation of LLMs, including parameter-efficient fine-tuning, and few-shot or zero-shot learning on NLP tasks